dwain-barnes/magika_gui/README.md

 ## Additional Information

 This is a GUI for Magika.
-For more inforamtion on Magika visit https://github.com/google/magika
+For more information on Magika visit https://github.com/google/magika

 ```bibtex
 @software{magika,